fritshoogland-yugabyte/yb_stats/README.md

 - The sixth column show the difference between the first and second snapshot for the total_sum statistic, divided by the difference between the total_count statistics, to get the average amount of time per occasion of the statistic.
 - The seventh column shows the difference between the first and the second snapshot for the total_sum statistic to get the total amount of time measured by this statistic.

-The optional last section are countsumrows statistics. 'countsumrows' statistics are unique to YSQL and contain: a value for the count of occurences, a sum about the data that the statistic is collecting, which is time (in ms, milliseconds), and rows, which are the number of rows that are processed by the topic about which the statistic is collecting information:
+The optional next section are countsumrows statistics. 'countsumrows' statistics are unique to YSQL and contain: a value for the count of occurences, a sum about the data that the statistic is collecting, which is time (in ms, milliseconds), and rows, which are the number of rows that are processed by the topic about which the statistic is collecting information:
 ```
 ...snipped
 192.168.66.80:13000  handler_latency_yb_ysqlserver_SQLProcessor_CatalogCacheMisses                     3189 avg.time:               0 ms, avg.rows:            3280